The Power of Social Connections: Enhancing Brain Health and Wellbeing

 However, like all good things in life, maintaining healthy social connections requires effort and intentionality.

-We need to invest time into nurturing them, whether that means regular catch-ups over or simply sending a message on social media platforms.
+We need to invest time into them, whether that means regular catch-ups over or simply sending a message on social media platforms.

 Research continues to uncover new insights about the power of social connections – how they influence our emotions and behaviour patterns and ultimately shape our neurological pathways throughout life’s journey.